MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

 ### Flow and scope

-Monadic composition is a sequential composition with special handling of two types of containers: *flow* and *scope*.
+Elementwise composition is a sequential composition with special handling of two types of containers: *flow* and *scope*.

 The flow is a `BlockVector` that wraps the output of the pipeline.
 When two pipelines are composed, their output flows are fused together.